tiberiuichim/play.pixelblaster.ro/content/blog/hello-world-with-plone-riotjs.md

 </hello>
 ```

-saved as "hello-world.tag".
+saved as ``hello-world.tag``.

-Now, compile the whole tags folder as a single js file, using the riot compiler
+Next, compile the whole tags folder as a single js file, using the riot compiler
 (easily installed with ``npm -g install riot``):

 ```